dansinker/tacofancy/README.md

 Full Index
 ----------

 This is too important not to be properly indexed.
-Please add your entry to this index when submitting so the world can get taco greatness without having to fish through a bunch of folders.
+Please add your entry to the [full index](INDEX.md) when submitting so the world can get taco greatness without having to fish through a bunch of folders.

 [Full Index](INDEX.md)